haf/linux-intro-course/chapter-02/README.md

-# Chapter 2 – Linux intro course
+# Chapter 2 – Basics

 The second chapter of the course continues with the basics while starting a foray into HTTP and TCP.
 At the end of this chapter should should be able to